Spring Cloud Azure authentication

 Authorize access with Microsoft Entra ID

 The authorization step requires that one or more Azure roles be assigned to the security principal.
-The roles that are assigned to a security principal determine the permissions that the principal will have.
+The roles that are assigned to a security principal determine the permissions that the principal has.

 Tip